Cyberguille/ParkingProject/README.md

 python -m Pyro4.naming ## you need run this cmd in bash before to test

-To test withot raspberry and arduino there are some code comment
+To test without raspberry and arduino there are some code comment